theorashid/HFC-Lyme-Disease/README.md

 -   All entries must be loaded into a public Github repo.
 -   All entries must follow the submission formats outlined below.
 -   All entries must include a max 1000 word report to accompany the forecast analyses.
 This can be as a separate PDF/hmtl or incorporated into a quarto/jupyter notebook.

+## How to Win!

+Awards will be given across two categories:

+1. The team with the closest forecast, as measured by Root Mean Squared Error.

+2. The team with the most interesting report.

+The winners will be selected by the SPHERE-PPL Team and will be invited to present their forecasts at the next Annual Meeting, with travel covered by the project.

 ## How to Submit